 To ensure a diverse and engaging conference experience we provide a range of submission options.
 All submissions will be peer-reviewed.
 Abstracts of accepted submissions of all types will be included in the conference program.

 A full paper can be research/evidence based, theoretically driven, or a significant literature review related to any of the conference sub themes.

-Accepted full papers and keynote addresses will be included in a conference proceedings publication following the conference.
 Authors of accepted full papers are also invited to submit their paper for inclusion in a peer-review process for consideration for publication in the Distance Education Journal.

 All full papers presented at the conference will be entered for the Best Papers Award, which will be presented at the conference.
 This award is for a paper that represents significant and innovative piece of work in research, development, or practice related to any of the main conference sub themes.

 Length of presentation session: 20 minutes presentation and 10 minutes questions/discussion

 A speed session allows you to present a short, concise session which highlights one idea or strategy or tool.

 Length of presentation session: 10 minutes presentation and 5 minutes questions/discussion